TransitScreen/wp-github-pipeline/README.md

 1. Activate the plugin
 2. Add your GitHub repository information to the plugin settings page under Settings > gitHub.
 3. If the GitHub repository is private,
-  a.
-In the repository settings page, [Register an application](https://github.com/settings/applications/new)
+..1.
+In the repository settings page, [Register an application](https://github.com/settings/applications/new) ..2.
-  b.
 Copy the Client ID and Client Secret into the plugin settings page.
 Click the button to "Authorize Github."
 4. Add shortcodes to pages to start presenting gitHub information

 ### Shortcodes